kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_contribution_base.md

 - We prefer US spelling, with some liberties for programming-specific colloquialism (e.g., "apps") and verbing of nouns (e.g., "scrollable")
 - Any reference to a product name should use the product's preferred capitalization. (e.g., "macOS", "GTK", "pytest", "Pygame", "PyScript").
-- If a term is being used "as code", then it should be quoted as a literal rather than being added to the dictionary.
+- If a term is being used "as code", then it should be quoted as a literal (`like this`) rather than being added to the dictionary.

 ## What to work on?